 Fast Food Restaurant Waste, Symptom of a Larger Problem in Our Lives

-Do you produce much fast food restaurant waste during the year?
-Are you often embarrassed at the amount of fast-food restaurant waste you see created?
+Do you produce a lot of fast-food restaurant waste during the year?
+Are you often embarrassed by how much fast-food restaurant waste you see created?

-Within a minute of entering a restaurant, will notice bags full of paper and plastic being forced into overflowing trash cans.
-Literally within minutes.
+Within a minute of entering a restaurant, you will notice bags full of paper and plastic being forced into overflowing trash cans—literally within minutes.

 Leaving the fast-food restaurant with the food is no better.
 The food is individually wrapped in paper and cardboard that is expected to be thrown away soon after leaving the restaurant.

-From the time this cardboard paper and plastic are produced, it is used for only a few minutes and then discarded.
+When cardboard, paper, and plastic are produced, they are used for only a few minutes and then discarded.

-Are you like me and feel guilty when you participate in this assault on the environment and basic intelligence?
+Are you like me and feel guilty when you participate in this assault on the environment and essential intelligence?
 Even if it is 2 or 3 times a year.

-Do you look around and see this play out over and over again as you stand in line?
-What should be done?
-Is this a symptom of a larger problem?
+Do you look around and see this repeatedly as you stand in line?
+What should you do?
+Is this a symptom of a more significant problem?

-There was a time I would be embarrassed about eating fast food.
-Now I am embarrassed because I willingly participate in fast food restaurant waste lunacy.
+There was a time when I would be embarrassed about eating fast food.
+I am ashamed because I willingly participate in fast food restaurant waste lunacy.

 If you are like me, you ignore it.
-Pretend that fast food restaurant waste is not a problem.
-Even if you never patronize these types of restaurants you are adversely affected and can do something to help.
+You pretend that fast-food restaurant waste is not a problem.
+Even if you never patronize these restaurants, you are adversely affected and can do something to help.

 In your heart, you know fast food restaurant waste is a problem.
 Just look around you.
 Fast food restaurant waste is everywhere.
-Overflowing trash dumpsters, public trash cans, in your homes, and clogging our waterways.
+Overflowing trash dumpsters, public trash cans, and in your homes are clogging our waterways.

 Why?
 I would guess the average cardboard, paper, and plastic fast food restaurant waste had a lifespan of less than an hour in use before being discarded.
 What the hell are we doing?
 Fast Food Restaurant Waste is growing out of control.